cosmosgame/save-the-world/content/cleaning-up/hakomi.md

 * Unity
 * Loving Presence

-[Hakomi](https://hakomiinstitute.com/) is definitely an amazing kind of therapy.
-It will help save the world.
+[Hakomi](https://hakomiinstitute.com/) therapists are working to save the world.
 But here I am going to focus mainly on its principles.
 These principles are a foundation we can build on.
 They can be our North star to help guide us when we get lost.
 These principles work together.
 All of them are necessary.
-If a Hakomi session didn't go well, we students were taught to look to the principles to see what was missing.
-So, again, we are back to systems thinking.
-Again asking "why?" to go deeper until we can embrace all parts of the system.
+If a Hakomi session didn't go well, students are taught to look to the principles to see what was missing.
+This brings us back to systems thinking.
+Again asking "why?" to go deeper and deeper so that we can embrace all parts of the system.

 [Hakomi](https://hakomiinstitute.com/) started with five founding principles.
 Loving Presence was added [here](https://hakomiinstitute.com/about/hakomi-mindful-somatic-psychotherapy/the-hakomi-principles).
 Truth and Change were added [here](https://www.hakomica.org/about-hakomi/method-process).
 This brings us to eight principles which seems like the [right number]({{< relref "/posts/eight.md" >}}) to me.